 • a rare or inherited cause of kidney disease

-If you need to see a nephrologist, your primary care doctor should be able to refer you to one.
-In some cases, your insurance company may require that you have a referral from your primary care doctor before you can visit a specialist.
+If you need to contact a nephrologist, your primary care doctor should be able to refer you.
+In some cases, your insurance company may require a referral from your primary care doctor before you can visit a specialist.

 If you choose not to get a referral from your primary care doctor, check with your insurance company for a list of nearby specialists covered in your insurance network.

-A nephrologist is a type of doctor that specializes in diseases and conditions that affect the kidneys.
-They work to treat conditions such as chronic kidney disease, kidney infections, and kidney failure.
+A nephrologist is a doctor who specializes in diseases and conditions that affect the kidneys.
+They treat conditions such as chronic kidney disease, kidney infections, and kidney failure.

 Your primary care doctor will likely refer you to a nephrologist if you have a complex or advanced kidney condition that requires the care of a specialist.

-It’s important to remember that if you have specific concerns about kidney problems, you should be sure discuss them with your doctor and request a referral, if necessary.
+It’s important to remember that if you have specific concerns about kidney problems, you can discuss them with your doctor and request a referral if necessary.